SuneelFreimuth/vela/README.md

     name = req.route.params['name']
     # ...

-# Prepending a * to a route parameter matching all subsequent
+# Prepending a * to a route parameter matches all subsequent
 # segments, provided as a list.
 @app.route('/{greeting}/{*names}')
 def greet(req, res):